dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix E NUMA

 This appendix details the guidelines for configuration of NUMA during the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.

-The last release offered basic and minimal NUMA enablement via Jetpack.
-The functionality was limited to the fixed and preset number of Host OS CPUs for NUMA enablement.

 This release version, 13, offers hardware supported dynamic values of parameters required for NUMA enablement.
 Values are retrieved from the Ironic API during RHOSP deployment.